- Solar advice hub

 💷 The tariff can save you hundreds of pounds per year

-If you live in a three-bedroom home and drive 7,000 miles per year – which is roughly the average, according to NimbleFins – Octopus estimates that you can save £369 per year.
+If you drive 6,600 miles per year – which is the average, according to NimbleFins – we estimate you'll save around £348 by switching to Intelligent Octopus Go.

 Solar panel owners should sign up for an export tariff too, such as Octopus Outgoing Fixed, which pays 15p per kWh of solar electricity you send to the grid.